-9–

-Figure 9-1 - Sun Illuminated and Static (Flat) Shading
+Figure 9-1 – Sun-illuminated and Static (Flat) Shading

 Transparency

 S-102 dataset transparency display settings are identified in Table 9-2.
 The level of opaqueness is represented by the value alpha.
 A value of 1 represents zero transparency.
 A value of 0 represents 100% transparency.

-Table 9-2 - Transparency values for S-102 Dataset